ereynrs/ereynrs.github.io/_drafts/data-quality-framework.md

 ** 2-A. To create entities with randomly generated IDs of a new *kind* of Targets: the *incomplete or suspicious* ones.
 ** 2-B. To create target entities represented by blank nodes.

+### Insights
-**The Option 2-A because this approach mixes validation issues and domain modeling.**
+* **The Option 2-A mixes validation issues and domain modeling.**

-**Instead, the option 2-B is aligned with the semantics of RDF blank nodes, and simultaneously, it allows to easily recognize suspicious entities.**
+* **Instead, the option 2-B is aligned with the semantics of RDF blank nodes, and simultaneously, it allows to easily recognize suspicious entities.**

 ## Resources
 1. https://www.stardog.com/platform/features/data-quality-shacl/